Simon-Initiative/oli-torus/docs/LTI1.3.md

 Canvas Docs: https://community.canvaslms.com/t5/Admin-Guide/How-do-I-configure-an-LTI-key-for-an-account/ta-p/140

-Canvas requires elevated privledges to configure LTI 1.3 Developer Keys and Apps.
-Canvas administrators should have the necessary privledges.
-If you don't see the options mentioned below, you may not have proper privledges or your canvas instance may be an older version which does not support LTI 1.3.
+Canvas requires elevated privileges to configure LTI 1.3 Developer Keys and Apps.
+Canvas administrators should have the necessary privileges.
+If you don't see the options mentioned below, you may not have proper privileges or your canvas instance may be an older version which does not support LTI 1.3.
 In either case, you should check with your LMS administrator.

 1. In Canvas using the left main menu, select Admin > [Admin Account Name].